leander-ms/esg_scraper/README.md

 Also, searched company does not have to match with the company names in the sustainalyitcs database.
 Script will itereate over parts of the company name and use sklearn TfidfVectorizer and cosine similarity to find best possible result.
 Required Packages:
-- SciKit-Learn
+- SciKit-Learn (Python)
-- Selenium
+- Selenium (Python)
-Requires either Chrome or FireFox Webdriver.
+- Requires either Chrome or FireFox Webdriver.